-In a typical Food and Beverage Retailers facility, safety incidents don’t just slow down operations—they can upend lives.
-The retail trade sector reported 334,700 non-fatal injuries in 2023, with food and beverage establishments contributing a disproportionate share (Source: America's Most Dangerous Jobs, 2025).
-The average injury costs employers $42,000 in direct and indirect expenses, not counting the human toll (Source: National Safety Council via Business Insurance USA, 2025).
+In a typical Food and Beverage Retailers facility, safety incidents don’t just slow down operations—they can have serious consequences for employees.
+The retail trade sector reports hundreds of thousands of non-fatal injuries each year, with food and beverage establishments being a major contributor.
+These injuries are costly for employers, creating substantial direct and indirect expenses, not counting the human toll.

-Slips and falls, machinery mishaps, violent incidents, and heat-related illnesses are all too common—many of them entirely preventable.
-The problem isn’t just awareness; it’s the challenge of spotting risks in real time, enforcing protocols consistently, and responding before minor hazards spiral into major crises.
+Machinery mishaps, violent incidents, and heat-related illnesses are all too common—many of them are often avoidable.
+The problem isn’t just awareness; it’s the difficulty of spotting risks in a timely manner, enforcing protocols consistently, and responding before minor hazards become major incidents.

-That’s where a comprehensive safety approach—combining strong protocols with modern technology—makes all the difference.
-AI-powered video intelligence isn’t about replacing people; it’s about giving safety leaders the visibility and real-time insight they need to keep everyone safe.
+That’s where a comprehensive safety approach—combining strong protocols with modern technology—can significantly improve outcomes.
+AI-powered video intelligence gives safety leaders the visibility and timely insight they need to support their teams and keep everyone safe.

-Safety lapses in Food and Beverage Retailers don’t just hurt people—they hit the bottom line hard.
+Safety lapses in Food and Beverage Retailers don’t just hurt people—they also impact the bottom line.
 OSHA penalties for serious incidents can be steep, with maximum fines reaching $68,625, an average of $9,173, and a median of $5,839 per incident.
-Investing in proactive safety—supported by video intelligence—means fewer fines, fewer injuries, and a stronger workplace culture.
+Investing in forward-looking safety—supported by video intelligence—means fewer fines, fewer injuries, and a stronger workplace culture.

 Let’s get specific.
-Here are the five injury types that plague food and beverage retailers—and where video intelligence gives you a true prevention edge.
+Here are the four injury types that commonly affect food and beverage retailers, and how video intelligence can help reduce incidents.

 Scenario:

 A deli worker cleans a slicer after a busy shift.
 The guard is removed “just for a second.”
-The blade catches a finger—resulting in a traumatic amputation.
+The blade catches a finger—resulting in a severe injury.

 Root Causes & Impact: